da5nsy/ReproducibleResearch/episodes/whydoesRRmatter.md

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor

-The Nature paper has some excellent graphics that you may like to use in your own institute training, however due to copyright, we have decided to not use it here.
+The Nature paper has some excellent graphics that you may like to use internally in your own institute training, however due to copyright, we have decided to not use it here.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::